gh0stsrc/nvim/docs/plugins.md

     the plugin is developed to augment Vim with Go development features and tools, enabling a powerful and integrated workflow for Go development within the Vim environment.

 - [mfussenegger/nvim-dap](https://github.com/mfussenegger/nvim-dap)
-  - `nvim-dap` is a generic protocol for neovim that will interface with various debuggers.
+  - `nvim-dap` is a generic protocol for Neovim that will interface with various debuggers.

 - [rcarriga/nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui)
   - `dapui` is a User Interface (UI) for nvim-dap which provides a good out of the box configuration.